EliiseS/website/website/content/posts/dockerizing-devops.md

           script: docker build -f .devcontainer/Dockerfile -t devcontainer .
 ```

-### Build times
+### Classic build times

 Below we can see the time the build took.
-Installing dependencies locally is very fast, with majority of the time being spent on building the dev container.
+Installing dependencies locally is very fast, with majority of the time being spent on building the devcontainer.
 Looking at this, the best way to save time on your builds it by not using a devcontainer at all!
 Luckily, there are other benefits that more than make up for this gluttony.

 ![Classic pipeline](/images/dockerizing-devops/classic-pipeline.png)